Amoreg/DeVops---Repos/PROJECT 03/lamp.md

 #### Another advantage of LAMP is its secure architecture and well-established encryption practices that have been proven in the enterprise.

+# LEMP STACK SETUP

+### Open AWS account.
+CLICK HERE to create one.

+### Good knowledge of Linux

+### Understand ssh kegs. click on this link to learn more on SSH

+### Step 1: Configuring your server with Ubuntu Linux AWS EC2

+### Step 2: Installing and Configuring mysqel Server. ...

+### Step 3: Installing MySQL Database Management System. ...

+### Step 4: Installing PHP and Setting up Nginx to Use the PHP Processor. ...

+### Step 5: Creating a PHP File to Test your LEMP stack.